 I’ll continue to invest in our infrastructure and fix our roads, one pothole at a time.

 Having grown up, lived, and taught in rural communities, I know how important it is to stay connected for our kids’ education and for our small businesses.
 That’s why I’m delivering on my promise to invest in quality, high-speed internet access across the state.
 During my time as governor, we will have invested almost fifteen times more into expanding high-speed internet than the prior four years combined.
 All told, our investments since 2019 will connect more than 300,000 homes and businesses with high-quality, high-speed internet.

-In addition to expanding access, I’m proud to have made funding available that will help make broadband more affordable for Wisconsinites.
+In addition to expanding access, I’m proud to have made a record amount of funding for grants that will help make broadband more affordable for Wisconsinites.
 Because no matter where you live or what your background is, you deserve access to affordable and fast internet access.

 Wisconsin small businesses are the heart of our communities and the state’s economy.
 When small businesses grow, everyone in Wisconsin benefits.

 When Wisconsin businesses were hit by the pandemic, we knew we had to do the right thing and support their recovery.
 Our entrepreneurs are innovative and resilient, and with the right support from the state, they could overcome these challenges to not only survive, but thrive.

 Today, the success of our small business programs can be seen across Wisconsin.
 During his first term, Gov. Evers has invested over $1 billion to support small businesses.

 Starting in the summer of 2020, our “We’re All In” grant program invested in Wisconsin small businesses to help them get back on their feet by rehiring or retaining workers, keeping the lights on, or stocking their shelves.
 We also took steps to help the restaurant and lodging industry recover stronger than before.
 These investments alone directed over 125,000 grants to Wisconsin small businesses.